-Changing your schedule too often creates the room for leakage of time because you’re constantly dealing with structuring the days in different ways.
+Changing your schedule too often creates a room for leakage of time because you’re constantly dealing with structuring your days in different ways.

 It’s a way better option to discover the schedule which works the best for you, and once you find it – stick to it.

 Even if you created a schedule to follow, it doesn’t mean it’s the one which fits you the best.